aws-samples/emr-spark-benchmark/build-instructions.md

 hadoop@9ca5b2afe778:/opt/spark/work-dir$ cd ../examples/jars
 hadoop@9ca5b2afe778:/opt/spark/examples/jars$ ls
 eks-spark-benchmark-assembly-1.0.jar  scopt_2.12-3.7.1.jar  spark-examples_2.12-3.3.0.jar
+# optionally, directly upload the benchmark-assembly jar file to S3 bucket within the docker container if you are testing EMR's Spark.
 ```

+### 5. Copy the jar and upload to S3

-On another terminal in Cloud9 running the `docker ps` command shows our running container.
+On a second terminal of Cloud9 or your local computer, run the `docker ps` command to find your running container and its name.
 Here is an example:

 ```
 sekar:~/environment $ docker ps